-23. Plaintiff Fellowship Filtering is a McKinney, Texas based company committed to advancing the current state of technology in the field of predictive analytics systems.
+25. McKinney, Texas based Fellowship Filtering is committed to advancing the current state of technology in the field of predictive analytics systems.
 In addition to the ongoing efforts of Mr. Robinson, Fellowship Filtering employs a McKinney, Texas resident as a Technology Analyst.
 Fellowship Filtering is a Texas limited liability company with its principal place of business at 6851 Virginia Parkway, Suite 214, McKinney, Texas.

-24. Fellowship Filtering is a small, Texas-based company.
+26. Fellowship Filtering is a small, Texas-based company.
 Fellowship Filtering depends on patent protection to effectively license its innovative technologies and build its business.
+Like Defendant IBM, Fellowship Filtering relies on licensing its patents.
+Defendant